beancount/docs/docs/17_importing_external_data.md

     ├── personal.beancount
     └── personal.import

 The root “office” directory is your repository.
-It contains your ledger file (“personal.beancount”), your importer configuration (“personal.import”), your custom importers source code (“importers/”) and your history of documents (“documents/”), which should be well-organized by bean-file.
+It contains your ledger file (“`personal.beancount`”), your importer configuration (“`personal.import`”), your custom importers source code (“`importers/`”) and your history of documents (“`documents/`”), which should be well-organized by bean-file.
 You always run the commands from this root directory.

-An advantage of storing your documents in the same repository as your importers source code is that you can just symlink your regression tests to some files under the documents/ directory.
+An advantage of storing your documents in the same repository as your importers source code is that you can just symlink your regression tests to some files under the `documents/` directory.

 You can check your configuration by running identify: